 In the healthcare sector, a healthcare API company named PokiDot, partnered with Intel to use their Hyperledger to build a healthcare Blockchain named DokChain.

 Intel has a huge list of partnership projects.
-Some of those are with: AlphaPoint, a Blockchain as a service company, Tencent, a Chinese conglomerate, and Ledger, a France based cryptocurrency company.
+Some of those are AlphaPoint, a Blockchain as a service company, Tencent, a Chinese conglomerate, and Ledger, a France-based cryptocurrency company.
 This makes it evident that Intel, like many others, is racing to become the top innovator of Blockchain tech and is certainly on the right path.